 (a) The information technology center shall evidence the appropriate appointment and utilization of a fiscal agent.

-(ii) Financial accounting records of information technology center activities shall be separately maintained and capable of being audited.
+(b) Financial accounting records of information technology center activities shall be separately maintained and be auditable.

 (i) Detailed fiscal reports for each regular board of directors or governing assembly meeting.